JAMA study: Women doctors face swarms of ’emotionally distressing’ personal attacks on social media

 Doctors are on more than one frontline these days: A horrifying study in JAMA Internal Medicine this week finds that physicians are commonly harassed online.

-Researchers at Northwestern University and the University of Chicago found that 1 in 4 doctors experienced online attacks based on their medical advice, religion, or race, pre-pandemic.
+Researchers at Northwestern University and the University of Chicago found that one in four doctors experienced online attacks based on their medical advice, religion, or race, pre-pandemic.
 The researchers point out that these numbers have only risen in recent months, due to antagonism toward the medical field over lockdowns and public health measures.

 The types of harassment are alarming and varied: